 The particulars prescribed under Section 134 of the Companies Act 2013 read with rule8 (3) of the Companies (Accounts) Rules 2014 relating to Conservation of EnergyTechnology Absorption Foreign Exchange Earnings and Outgo are furnished as follows:-

-INFORMATION AS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8(3) OF THE COMPANIES ACCOUNT RULES 2014
+A. INFORMATION AS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8(3) OF THE COMPANIES ACCOUNT RULES 2014

 (See rule 2)

-Disclosure of particulars with respect to conservation of energy Power and FuelConsumption:
+Disclosure of Particulars with respect to Conservation of Energy Power and FuelConsumption:

 B. TECHNOLOGY ABSORPTION

-Efforts made in technology absorption as per Form B below.
+Efforts made in Technology Absorption as per Form 'B' below.

-Disclosure of Particulars with respect to technology absorption research andDevelopment (R&D):
+Disclosure of Particulars with respect to Technology Absorption Research andDevelopment (R&D):

 n) Risk Management Policy

-p) Board Evaluation & Training
+b) Board Evaluation

-Pursuant to the provisions of the Companies Act 2013 and Clause 49 of the ListingAgreement (applicable up to 30.11.2015) and Regulation 17 of SEBI(Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carriedout an evaluation of itsown performance and all Directors (including the IndependentDirectors) individually as well as the evaluation of the working of its Audit Nomination& Remuneration and CSRCommittees.
-The manner in which the evaluation has been carried out has been explained inthe Corporate Governance Report.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17 of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the Board has carriedout an evaluation of its own performance and all Directors (including the IndependentDirectors) individually as well as the evaluation of the working of its Audit Nomination& Remuneration and other Committees of the Board

 DISCLOSURE PURSUANT TO COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL)RULES 2016

-There were no employees who had received yearly remuneration of or inexcess of Rs.
-One Crore Two Lacs.
+There were no employees who had received yearly remuneration of or in excess of Rs.
+OneCrore Two Lacs.

 Details of Employees in receipt of monthly remuneration of Rs.
 Eight Lac FiftyThousand or more:- There were no employees who had received monthly remuneration of orin excess of Rs.
 Eight Lac Fifty Thousand.

-Statements made in the Report including those stated under the caption"Management Discussion and Analysis" describing the Companys plansprojections and explanations may constitute "forwards looking statement" withinthe meaning of applicable laws and regulations.
+Statements made in the Report including those stated under the caption"Management Discussion and Analysis" describing the Company's plans projectionsand explanations may constitute "forwards looking statement" within the meaningof applicable laws and regulations.
 Actual results may differ materially from those eitherexpressed or implied.

-Your Directors would like to place on record their sincere thanks to the Companysclients vendors investors and bankers for their continued support to the Company duringthe year.
+Your Directors would like to place on record their sincere thanks to the Company'sclients vendors investors and bankers for their continued support to the Company duringthe year.
 The Directors wish to place on record their appreciation of the contributionsmade by employees at all levels.